 |Weight (female):||25 to 35+ lbs., fully grown|

 For purebred Kai Kens, the purity of their bloodline determines potential congenital health issues.
-Considering their great size and incredible drive for activity, the most common problem is injuries during these exercise or rough play.
-Some variations of the breed are stocky while others are slender, leading to difference in which activities are safe for which dogs.
+Considering their great size and incredible drive for activity, the most common problem is injuries while active.
+Some variations of the breed are stocky while others are slender, leading to differences in which activities are safe for which dogs.

 Kai Ken may suffer from progressive retinal atrophy, negatively impacting eyesight.
 It is important to keep up regular with annual visits to your veterinarian to ensure problems do not go untreated.